 Mechanical tension involves both active and passive tensions, not only active.
 Passive tension occurs when stretching a muscle, and this can be far greater when stretched from a heavy load.
 You should maximize both active tension and passive tension to increase mechanical tension.

 Exercises where you feel a stretch achieve two goals:

 - The passive tension that occurs during a loaded stretch is greater, which increases peak mechanical tension.

 - The whole range of motion has a higher mechanical tension, especially for muscles attached to more than one joint.
 Active tension is does not drop off as with most exercises, like the top of a regular barbell curl.
-This shortened state at the top is ineffective for muscle growth, leading to a cramping sensation that should be avoided.
+This shortened state at the top is ineffective for muscle tension, though the cramping sensation may induce growth via intramuscular pressure.